Prof.dr.ir. V.H. Gruis

 One of the most recent successes of the Chair is a four-year study in the field of organisational change in a number of housing associations.
 We are following this closely through a research project; a member of our department is actually working part-time for the associations during their renewal process.
 A lovely project.
 Thus, we can learn directly in practice what is going well and what is not and we are part of that change through active participation. "

 Vincent Gruis has worked since 1996 at the Faculty of Architecture and the Built Environment, where he graduated in 2001 with a thesis entitled 'Financial-economic fundamentals for housing associations'.
 He has participated in various faculty committees, including the core group of Architecture Curriculum Renewal (CURVE).
-He is one of the programme leaders within 'Housing in a Changing Society’, a joint research programme with Management in the Built Environment and OTB.
 Vincent also speaks regularly at conferences and symposia and has published extensively in national and international magazines.